- jMeter Tutorial

 What is a Test Plan?

-Start the JMeter window
+Step 1: Start the JMeter Window

-Test Plan node is where the real test plan is kept.
+Test Plan node − is where the real test plan is kept.

 To remove an element, make sure the element is selected, right-click on the element, and choose the "remove" option.

-To save tree elements, right click on an element and choose the Save Selection As ... option.
-JMeter will save the element selected, plus all child elements beneath it.
-By default JMeter doesn't save the elements, you need to explicitly save it as mentioned earlier.
+JMeter will save the element selected, plus all the child elements beneath it.
+By default, JMeter doesn't save the elements, you need to explicitly save it as mentioned earlier.

-Configuring Tree Elements
+Step 4: Configuring the Tree Elements

-Saving the Test Plan
+Step 5: Saving the Test Plan

-You can save an entire Test Plan either by using Save or "Save Test Plan As ..." from the File menu.
+You can save an entire Test Plan by using either Save or "Save Test Plan As ..." from the File menu.

-You can run your Test Plan choosing Start(Control + r) from the Run menu item.
-When JMeter is running, it shows a small green box at the right hand end of the section just under the menu bar.
+You can run the Test Plan by clicking Start(Control + r) from the Run menu item.
+When JMeter starts running, it shows a small green box at the right-hand end of the section just under the menubar.

 The numbers to the left of the green box are the number of active threads / total number of threads.
 These only apply to a locally run test; they do not include any threads started on remote systems when using client-server mode.

-You can stop your test in two ways:
+You can stop your test in two ways −